How to Create a Social Media Content Calendar and Stay Organized

 byWinfred Kimathi

-If you’ve ever wondered how some businesses post from 1st January to 31st December without missing a single day, the answer is a social media content calendar.
-Do you remember how we used to mark important dates on the calendar hanging somewhere in your room?
+If you’ve ever wondered how some businesses post from January to December without missing a single day, the answer is a social media content calendar.

 What is a Social Media Content Calendar?

-Your social media calendar contains the following details about your posts:
+A social media calendar contains the following details:

 • Time and date you will publish your content

-• The social media platform where you’ll post the content
+• Social media platform where you’ll post the content

-• The media to accompany the content – images, videos, GIFs, infographics, or LinkedIn PDFs
+• Media to accompany the content – images, videos, GIFs, infographics, or LinkedIn PDFs

 Benefits of a Social Media Content Calendar